Kazakhstan: Kazakh Khanate

 In 1822, the Khanate institution among the Kazakh Hordes was abolished, sparking the uprising of Sultan Qasym in 1824–1827.
 The final attempt to restore the Khanate was led by Sultan Kenesary Qasymov, who proclaimed himself khan in 1837 and conducted an armed struggle against Russian authorities until his death in 1847.
+Assessments of Kenesary Khan have varied with changing political circumstances.
+In Soviet, Russian, and Kazakh historiography between 1917 and 1953, he was portrayed variously as a hero of the national liberation and anti-colonial struggle or as a "reactionary".
+His activities and legacy remain complex and contested.
+Kenesary's campaigns also inspired Jules Verne's novel Michael Strogoff (1876).